awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 }
 ```

-For information about adding tags to an OpsItem, see [Creating OpsItems manually](OpsCenter-manually-create-OpsItems.md)\.
+For information about adding tags to an OpsItem, see [Create OpsItems manually](OpsCenter-manually-create-OpsItems.md)\.